nrfconnect/sdk-nrf/samples/debug/memfault/README.rst

 =============

 To send data to the Memfault cloud, a project key must be configured using :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY`.
+If you are using the nRF7002 DK and want to automatically connect to a Wi-Fi network upon boot, configure the Wi-Fi credentials using the Kconfig options :kconfig:option:`CONFIG_WIFI_CREDENTIALS_STATIC_SSID` and :kconfig:option:`CONFIG_WIFI_CREDENTIALS_STATIC_PASSWORD`.

 .. note::
    The Memfault SDK requires certificates required for the HTTPS transport.